cristianovagos/philo-dinner/README.md

 Devise a possible solution and write a simulation for this problem, one using POSIX threads, mutexes and condition variables.
 The solution should be implemented in C/C++ and be run in Linux.
 A logging file, which describes the dynamics of the simulation in a clear and precise way, must be produced.

+##About
+This project and delivery was made for the subject SO (Sistemas de Operação) for our course.
+It was completed but we know that there's some bugs and fixes to be made, however for the scheduled deadline this was what we could do.